shmykelsa/AAAD/README.md

 ## [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)

+# License
+Source code of the app will be shared so that changes can be implemented by whoever wants to do so for personal use, but the software is **NOT** a free software, and you are not allowed to redistirbute modified versions of it, neither as a free application, niether as a commercial product.
+If you are intending to do so please seek my explicit writing approval for doing so.
+However you are allowed to modify the software as you wish as long as the modified version is **only** ever used by yourself.
+For more informations [please read the EULA](https://github.com/shmykelsa/AAAD/blob/main/LICENSE).

+# Notes
+Android Auto Apps Downloader **does not grant** in any way that the provided apps available for installing will actually work on Android Auto.
+The installing method can fail anytime if Google applies changes to Android Auto.
+Any software installed by Android Auto Apps Downloader is provided "as it is" and no support can be given by me for malfunctioning apps or malfunctioning Android Auto.

+# Copyright
+Gabriele Rizzo (shmykelsa)(©) - 2021 - Lecce, Italia

 ## F.A.Q.

 ### Why the heck do I need this app?
 Can’t I just install the apps by myslef?